lyraproj/lyra/docs/workflow-semantics.md

 The input `type` can be omitted when the parameter maps to an output variable from other step because the type can then be inferred from the output.

-An step will have access to the `input` that it declares, an optional iteration variable, and a predefined global variable named `$context` (see section about `$context` below).
+A step will have access to the `input` that it declares, an optional iteration variable, and a predefined global variable named `$context` (see section about `$context` below).
 It will not have access to any other variables.
 The reason for this is that steps may run in a process different from the workflow engine and will be executed with the presumption that the remote process holds no state.
 All state must hence be passed to a step in order for it to execute.

 ##### returns
 declares the set of named and typed variables that a step will contribute to the workflow.